The anxiety can be relentless.

 Yet, somehow following through with their own counseling or therapy process, even though it’s recommended by the experts, is scary.

-Perhaps they fear being blamed.
-Or that their own alcohol or drug use will be put under the microscope.
-Or that others will judge them.
+Perhaps they fear being blamed or judged or that their own relationship with alcohol or drugs will be put under the microscope.

 That’s not what happens.